 Not included in the price.

 - Meals/drinks consumed ashore

-The total amount of extra expenses for the whole duration of the holiday will be about 150-200€ per person.
+The estimated expenses for the rest of the holiday are approximately 150-200€ per person.